Filter Options

 How does gorilla trekking in Volcanoes NP compare to other parks?

 “Volcanoes NP is generally regarded to be the easiest place to track mountain gorillas and a good choice for anyone who is unsure about their fitness.
-This is because the park’s habituated gorilla groups are predictably territorial and can usually be found quite close to the forest edge, which is reached along any of several relatively flat footpaths.
-Trekking conditions at Volcanoes NP’s main competitor, Uganda’s Bwindi Impenetrable NP, are less inherently predictable and often involve long walks through steep and densely forested slopes.
-The main negative of Volcanoes NP is that the gorilla trekking permit costs US$1,500 per person as compared to US$600 in Uganda.”
+This is because the park’s habituated gorilla groups (meaning they are used to people) are predictably territorial and can usually be found quite close to the forest edge, which is reached along any of several relatively flat footpaths.
+Trekking conditions at Volcanoes NP’s main competitor, Uganda’s Bwindi Impenetrable National Park, are less predictable and often involve long walks through steep and densely forested slopes.
+The main negative of Volcanoes NP is that the gorilla trekking permit costs US$1,500 per person for visitors from outside of Africa, compared to US$800 in Uganda.”

 1